jtsai97/jtsai97/README.md

 # Hello!

 I am Jeffray Tsai (he/him/his).

-Currently, I am a Master of Arts candidate Columbia University's Quantitative Methods in the Social Sciences.
+Currently, I am a Data Scientist at Trepp.

+I finished my Master of Arts degree in Quantitative Methods in the Social Sciences at Columbia University in 2022.
 I graduated from Boston University in 2020 with a Bachelor of Arts in Mathematics and a Bachelor of Music in Piano Performance.

-I work as a Departmental Research Assistant for the Vaccine Safety and Confidence-Building Working Group at Columbia University's Institute for Social and Economic Research Policy, providing assistance in research and data on COVID-19 status.

-Please feel free to reach out to me at jt3293@columbia.edu.

 Add me on LinkedIn https://www.linkedin.com/in/tsaijeffray/.